BobWritesCode/squadup_frontend/README.md

 ## Objective

 Design an interactive Full-Stack application using HTML, CSS and advanced JavaScript.
-The project will include a front-end repository and a backend repository.
+The application will include a front-end repository and a backend repository.

 Main technologies that need to be used:
 HTML, CSS, JavaScript (React),Python (Django) and a relational database (recommending MySQL or Postgres).